-- Accountability benchmarks and peer comparisons have been set for each of the five UMass campuses and specific goals have been set for each Chancellor of the University. - Growing the University To further economic and academic growth, the University has established satellite centers in Springfield and Haverhill, and anticipates opening a satellite center in the President's new office site in downtown Boston in 2016. - Expanding Research and Development The University participates as a member of the Mass Green High Performance Computing Center providing increased capacity for research and created the UMass Innovation Institute to expand the University's capacity for applied research. - Fundraising The University is developing and focusing its fundraising efforts across all five campuses. - Stewards of Resources The University continues to increase cost efficiency in providing educational services to students. - Efficient and Effective The University has been charged by the University Trustees to find ways to achieve the same or better results through more efficient and effective means.
+- Accountability The University has set benchmarks and peer comparisons for each of the five UMass campuses and specific goals have been set for each Chancellor of the University. - Growing the University To further economic and academic growth, the University has established satellite centers in Springfield, Haverhill and in the President's new office site in downtown Boston. - Expanding Research and Development The University participates as a member of the Mass Green High Performance Computing Center providing increased capacity for research and created the UMass Innovation Institute to expand the University's capacity for applied research. - Fundraising The University is developing and focusing its fundraising efforts across all five campuses. - Stewards of Resources The University continues to increase cost efficiency in providing educational services to students. - Efficient and Effective The University has been charged by the University Trustees to find ways to achieve the same or better results through more efficient and effective means. - Excellence The University continues to enhance its reputation and rankings, providing the Commonwealth with a high-quality public education.
+UMass was ranked by the Times Higher Education World University Rankings as the No. 1 public university in New England and one of the 30 best public universities in the nation. - Quality The University continues to admit high-quality students and strives to increase the academic profiles of all five campuses.
+Despite increasing enrollment, student quality continues to improve.
+The Fall 2016 incoming class is among the strongest in University history, with average SAT scores of 1225 and 1171, and average high school GPAs of 3.83 and 3.59 at the Amherst and Lowell Campuses, respectively.
+In addition, UMass faculty includes Nobel Laureate and Pulitzer Prize winners, members of the National